ezchx/isic_melanoma_contest_task3/README.md

 Disease classification model for ISIC 2018: Skin Lesion Analysis Towards Melanoma Detection – Task 3.

-The original images were processed as follows:
+The original image set was modified as follows:

-- added new images to AKIEC and DF to improve class forecast accuracy
+- added new images to AKIEC and DF
-- deleted 75% of the NV images to balance out the classes
+- deleted 75% of the NV images
-- rotated and zoomed the remaining images to increase the overall dataset
+- rotated and zoomed all of the remaining images

 Augmented images as well as images with identical legion identifiers* were separated between training and validation sets to minimize data leakage.